WROUGHTON

 Private

-G/55130, 4th Battalion, Royal Fusiliers (City of London Regiment).
+G/55130, 4th Battalion, Royal Fusiliers (City of London Regiment)

-Killed in action 9th April 1917.
+in action 9th April 1917.
 Aged 19.
 Born and resident Wroughton,

 enlisted Grove Park.
 Son of William and Emma Bathe, of 53, Priors

-Corps.
-Buried in TILLOY BRITISH CEMETERY, TILLOY-LES-MOFFLAINES,
+to the Union 9th July 1915.
+Buried in TILLOY BRITISH CEMETERY,

-Pas de Calais, France.
+TILLOY-LES-MOFFLAINES, Pas de Calais, France.
 Plot IV.
-Row G. Grave 15. |
+Row G.

 BULLOCK |